National edeposit (NED)

 - Australian Libraries Copyright Committee

 - NLA Trove Community of Practice

 - Libraries Australia Advisory Committee

 NSLA sponsors staff networks in practice areas of strategic importance to member libraries.
 Their primary purpose is to share specialist knowledge and insights, build relationships, foster innovation and develop a sense of community across NSLA libraries.

 Networks have been established in the following areas:

 - Digital archives – looking at: digital collection appraisal, working with donors, and pre-ingest tools and workflows.

 - Digital preservation – topics such as: digital storage, emulation, formats in NSLA collections, advocacy, professional development opportunities, policies, and digital preservation workflows.

-- Literacy and learning – topics such as: early years’ learning, schools and education, evaluation practices, teen programming, adult functional literacy, digital literacy and eGovernment, libraries as learning organisations, education policy and cultural safety.
+- Learning – topics such as: early years’ learning, schools and education, evaluation practices, teen programming, adult functional literacy, digital literacy and eGovernment, libraries as learning organisations, education policy and cultural safety.

 - Visitor experience – discussions include: entry/service policies, user experience, data and analysis, engagement strategies, rostering, volunteers, online service provision, social services.